Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 REST APIs

-REST stands for Representational State Transfer, REST APIs are also called as RESTful APIs.
+REST stands for Representational State Transfer, REST APIs are also called RESTful APIs.
 These are one of the most popular kinds of APIs and they are a part of Web Services.
 They perform the request and receive a response via HTTP functions.
 One of the best things about REST APIs is that they are very simple to build and use.

-SOAP APIs
+SOAP APIs What is an API

 RPC APIs